paritytech/parity-bridges-common/docs/high-level-overview.md

 ### Complex Relay

 Every relay transaction has its cost.
 The only transaction, that is "free" to relayer is when the mandatory GRANDPA header is submitted.
-The relay that feeds the bridge ith every relay chain and/or parachain head it sees, will have to pay a (quite large) cost.
+The relay that feeds the bridge with every relay chain and/or parachain head it sees, will have to pay a (quite large) cost.
 And if no messages are sent through the bridge, that is just waste of money.